jstac/waseda_2025/README.md

 assignments and grading!

 * Attendance: 25\% (measured from Tuesday Nov 11)
-* Assignment 1: 25\% -- Available now and due Friday Nov 14 midnight
+* [Assignment 1](assignments/assignment_1.pdf): 25\% -- Available now and due Friday Nov 14 midnight
 * Assignment 2: 50\% -- Available Friday Nov 14 and due Friday Nov 21 midnight

-Assignment 2 will involve randomized zoom calls where students will be asked to review and respond to questions on their work.
+Assessment of assignment 2 will involve randomized zoom calls where students will be asked to review and respond to questions on their work.

+## Prerequisites

+* Some familiarity with dynamic programming
+* Some understanding of analysis
+* Familiarity with the foundations of MATLAB / scientific Python / Julia